ValeriyAndreevichPushkarev/Selector_16_bit/README.md

 		1)ABC: netlist                       : i/o =   13/ 4096  lat =    0  nd = 10047  edge =  22454  area =78924.27  delay = 6.00  lev = 6
 		Delay =  1533.06 ps

-    After synthesis explore, we have 5k gates for 4098 lanes, or about 1 transistor gate per lane(!).
+After synthesis explore, we have 5k gates for 4098 lanes, or about **1 transistor gate per lane(!)**.

-    High-speed version have 10047 gates for 4098 lanes.
+High-speed version have **10047 gates for 4098 lanes**.

 Delay for 12 bit selector is 1234.39 ps, that is comparable with 16 bit adder(!).

 ### Testbenches: